 Admin > Filtering > Policies > Advanced Config > Global Config

 When Force SafeSearch is enabled, all search results generated by Google, Yahoo, and Bing will always have explicit content removed from the results.
-All three services do have their own versions of this feature, but users can disable this feature by simply disabling it or signing out of their account.
+All three services do have their own versions of this feature, but users can disable this feature by simply toggling the setting off or by signing out of their account.
 This toggle will enforce SafeSearch on Google, Yahoo, and Bing searches.

 Google Translate and other translators can be used to translate an entire webpage and can be used to bypass traditional filtering methods.
 Enabling Safe translator will apply your content filtering policies to sites passed through translate.google.com and will block all websites in the Translators websites category for all users, whether the Translator category is checked or not.
 This includes popular translators such as spanishdict.com, wordreference.com, and others.

-In the event that a desired translator site is unexpectedly blocked while this setting is enabled, please add an allow rule for the website on your policies.
+In the event that a desired translator site is unexpectedly blocked while this setting is enabled, please add an allow rule for the website in the appropriate policy.

-For example, if spanishdict.com is blocked via Safe Translator, please add *spanishdict.com* to the allowed sites on your policy.
-Using the asterisks will ensure the site overrides the global settings.
+For example, if spanishdict.com is blocked via Safe Translator, please add *spanishdict.com* to the allowed sites in your policy.
+Using the wildcards (asterisks) will ensure the site overrides the global settings.

 Block Direct IP Access

-Websites can be accessed by hostname/domain or its public IP address.
-Users can avoid some filtering policies by entering its IP address into their browser.
-Enabling this setting will prevent users from accessing websites via their direct IP addresses (e.g. 18.104.22.168).
+Websites can be accessed by hostname/domain or their public IP addresses.
+Users can avoid some filtering policies by entering a website's IP address into their browser.
+Enabling this setting will prevent users from accessing websites via their direct IP addresses (e.g. 22.214.171.124).

-This setting can be overridden for individual IPs (internal and public) by adding an IP as an allowed site on your policies.
+This setting can be overridden for individual IPs (internal and public) by adding an IP as an allowed site in your policies.

-If the allowed IPs have a similar component, these can be allowed via a wildcard.
+If the allowed IPs have a similar component, these can be allowed with wildcards.

 Block Consumer Google Accounts

 When Block Consumer Google Accounts is enabled, users will be prevented from signing into additional Gmail or Youtube Accounts.
-Users will be locked to the Google account that was used to sign in to their Chromebook.
+Users will be locked to the Google account that was used to sign in to their Chromebook (typically, the Google account tied to their school or school district).
 When enabled, this setting will be applied to all users that have the GoGuardian extensions installed.

 - Adding new accounts at accounts.google.com